Learning objectives

 • Memory is limited

-You might wonder why the visited check
+You might wonder why the seen check

-if (!visited.contains(node)) {
+if (!seen.contains(node)) {

 visited.add(node);